 Plettenberg Bay has some of the most beautiful beaches in South Africa.
-The town’s 20 kilometres of picturesque Indian Ocean coastline features pristine, unspoilt sandy beaches.
+The town’s 35 km of picturesque Indian Ocean coastline features 15 km of pristine, unspoilt sandy beaches.
 Throughout the year, you’ll find beachgoers of all ages soaking up the sun and enjoying the many outdoor activities you’ll find in Plett.

 Lounging in the soft, warm sand is only the beginning.
 Surfing, skimboarding and bodyboarding are popular among locals and visitors.
 With up to 12-foot waves, the beaches along Plett’s coastline are home to some of the best waves in South Africa.
-Have a surfing lesson, visit during the “Wedge Bodyboard Classic” or even try your hand at one of our many sea adventure races.
-You may also want to cast a line or charter a fishing expidition and try your luck along the coast.
+Have a surfing lesson, visit during the “Robberg Fine Foods Classic Beach Regatta” or even try your hand at one of our many sea adventure races.
+You may also want to cast a line or charter a fishing expedition and try your luck along the coast.

 Exploring the underwater world is fun and exciting, as it is home to fish, stingrays, dolphin, seals, sharks and whales – even the occasional octopus!

 But you don’t have to dive to experience the amazing marine life hidden just below the waves.
 Plett’s impressive ocean safaris give you an up-close look at marine life without having to get your hair wet!

 There are many different beaches to choose from in Plett.
 Some have lagoon areas for young children and others are hot surfing and bodyboarding spots for the more adventurous.
 Plett has six premier “Blue Flag” status beaches, including Robberg 5, Lookout Beach, Keurboomstrand, The Dunes, The Singing Kettle and Nature’s Valley.